grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 ---
-title: TraceQL query editor
+title: TraceQL queries in Grafana
-menuTitle: TraceQL query editor
+menuTitle: TraceQL queries in Grafana
-description: Learn how to use the TraceQL query editor
+description: Learn how to create TraceQL queries in Grafana using the query editor and search.
 aliases:
   - /docs/tempo/latest/traceql/construct-query
 weight: 400